 COVID-19 affects the lungs and airways.
-As the immune system fights the virus, the lungs and airways become inflamed, causing breathing difficulties.
-Corticosteroids reduce inflammation, so may reduce the need for breathing support with a ventilator (a machine that breathes for a patient).
-Some patients’ immune systems overreact to the virus causing further inflammation and tissue damage; corticosteroids may help to control this response.
+As the immune system fights the virus, the lungs and airways become injured and inflamed, causing breathing difficulties, and hinder oxygen transport to other vital organs.
+Some patients’ immune systems overreact against the invading virus causing further inflammation and tissue damage in the whole body; corticosteroids may help to control this response.

 We were interested in:

-• deaths from any cause up to 14 days after treatment, or longer if reported;
+• deaths from any cause up to 30 and 120 days after treatment start;

-• whether people got better or worse after treatment, based on their need for breathing support;
+• whether people got better or worse after treatment;

-• unwanted effects and infections caught in hospital.
+• unwanted effects, for example infections caught in hospital.

 What did we do?

-We searched for studies that investigated systemic corticosteroids for people with mild, moderate or severe COVID-19.
-People could be any age, sex or ethnicity.
+We looked for studies that investigated systemic corticosteroids for people with COVID-19.
+People could be of any age, sex, or ethnicity.

-• corticosteroids plus usual care versus usual care with or without placebo (sham medicine);
+• plus usual care versus usual care with or without placebo (sham medicine);

 We compared and summarised the results of the studies and rated our confidence in the evidence, based on factors such as study methods and sizes.